 The scrappy little series debuted in 2009, shot in a modest studio in Burbank.
 And it was no overnight success.
 "Everything about Ru's career has been a slow rise," Barbato said.
 "There were a lot of people—not just mainstream but gay people—who heard about it and said, 'I'm not going to watch a drag show.'
 So I think it's been a natural evolution, this slow burn word of mouth."

 And with each consecutive season, that word of mouth brought more and more eyeballs, helping the show transcend its initial gay niche status to become what it is today: A global phenomenon.
-It's welcomed guest judges as high-profile as Lady Gaga and Ariana Grande.
+It's welcomed guest judges as high-profile as Miley Cyrus, Lady Gaga and Ariana Grande.
 It's graduated from its Logo home and moved to VH1.
 It's given rise to DragCon, the annual conventions held in Los Angeles and New York City to celebrate Ru, his Drag Race girls, and all things drag.
-It won the freaking Outstanding Reality Show Program Emmy this year.
-And it's given Ru his newest identity: Mama Ru.
+It's won the freaking Outstanding Reality Show Program Emmy two years in a row.
+And it's given Ru, who's taken home the Outstanding Host for a Reality or Competition Program four years in a row (tying him with Survivor's Jeff Probst for most wins ever in the category) his newest identity: Mama Ru.

 For a little boy who just set out to be famous, he's done that and more, becoming a pioneering force and a role model to youth around the globe.
-"I never set out to be a role model, I may have set out to be a super model, but not a role model," he told Vogue UK earlier this year.
+"I never set out to be a role model, I may have set out to be a super model, but not a role model," he told Vogue UK in 2018.
 "But I accept the responsibility and it's an honor."

-Though it may seem like there's plenty of steam left in Ru's career—there's a Netflix series and a talk show on the way, not to mention a judging gig on CBS' upcoming World' Best and a potential J.J.
+Though it may seem like there's plenty of steam left in Ru's career—after hopping across the pond to host Drag Race U.K. and giving a daytime talk show a shot, AJ and the Queen is finally here, to be soon followed by new seasons of Drag Race, its All Stars offshoot and the newly announced RuPaul's Celebrity Drag Race, not to mention a potential J.J.
 Abrams series based on Ru's life—he's aware that it's time to start thinking about what his legacy might be.